arp2019-Dev/MiniPrintV1/JOURNAL.md

 Update 6:
 I started adding up all the prices for parts and it's not looking good, slightly above 300 so ima switch some things up.
 I was thinking of doing a 180mm bed again but I want the printer to be small so that it can be focused on precision.
 I'm starting to work on mounts for the extruder and hot end, and the electronics bay.

+Update 7:
+Currently working on an airplane very bumpy but work must be done.
+Decided to add another extruder for dual extrusion, One direct drive and one Bowden to keep things cheap, secure, and lightweight.
+Also made the frame more rigid in cad hopefully it's the same in real life.
+I am going to start putting all the last touches and fans soon.
+I also finished some of the mounts and adapters for various components